kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 2. ListenerSet ordered by creation time (oldest first)
 3. ListenerSet ordered alphabetically by “{namespace}/{name}”.

-If there are listener conflicts, this should be reported as `Conflicted=True` in the ListenerStatus as usual.
+If there are listener conflicts, this should be reported as `Conflicted=True` in the `ListenerSetParentStatus` as usual.
 See 'Conditions' section below for more details on object should report the conflict.

 ###  Gateway Conditions

 `Gateway` currently supports the following top-level condition types: `Accepted` and `Programmed`

 For a `Gateway`, `Accepted` should be set based on the entire set of merged listeners.
 For instance, if a `ListenerSet` listener is invalid, `ListenersNotValid` would be reported.
 `Programmed` is not expected, generally, to depend on the children resources, but if an implementation does depend on these they should consider child resources when reporting this status.